kids encyclopedia robot

 Kyle Brady in 1995, who was drafted ahead of Warren Sapp, one of many disappointments during Rich Kotite's tenure as coach.
 However, in the same draft, the Jets did better with Hugh Douglas.
 Dewayne Robertson was a fourth overall selection in 2003 by the Jets.
 The defensive tackle out of Kentucky failed to make a big impact with the team.
 He accounted for 14.5 sacks in his 5 seasons with the team, a rather underwhelming player given what the Jets had hoped for.
 At quarterback, the Jets found themselves dealing with the consequences of drafting University of Alabama quarterback Richard Todd in 1976.
 In his tenure with the Jets, he threw for more interceptions than he did touchdowns.
 In the 1982 season, the Jets played vs the Miami Dolphins in the AFC Championship Game.
 Todd threw for five interceptions and the Jets lost the game.
 A year later, Todd would be traded to the New Orleans Saints.
 The most recent bust, Dee Milliner, was drafted by the team in 2013.
 Milliner played his college career at the University of Alabama and had high expectations after being drafted.
 Lasting just 3 years with the team, Milliner's career was plagued by injuries and inconsistency, recording only 3 interceptions during his brief Jets career.

-In the 2013 and 2014 seasons, one of the Jets' strongest units was their defensive line, manned by 1st Round selections Muhammad Wilkerson (2011) and Sheldon Richardson (2013).
+In the 2013 and 2014 seasons, one of the Jets' strongest units was their defensive line, manned by first round selections Muhammad Wilkerson (2011) and Sheldon Richardson (2013).
 In 2013, Wilkerson ended the season with 10.5 sacks, matching the last Jets player to have more than 10 sacks in a single season, John Abraham in 2005.
 Also that year, Richardson was honored with an award from the AP for Defensive Rookie of the Year.
 The Jets' run defense was stout with all three in the line up, finishing fifth as a team in rushing yards allowed in 2014.

-In the 2017 NFL Draft, the Jets selected Jamal Adams with the sixth overall pick out of LSU.
+In the 2017 NFL draft, the Jets selected Jamal Adams with the sixth overall pick out of LSU.
 Adams had a strong start to his early career, making the Pro Bowl in the 2018 season and winning the Defensive MVP Award alongside Kansas City Chiefs' quarterback Patrick Mahomes as the Offensive MVP.

-In the 2019 NFL Draft, the Jets selected Quinnen Williams from Alabama with the third overall pick.
+In the 2019 NFL draft, the Jets selected Quinnen Williams from Alabama with the third overall pick.
 Williams had been touted as the best overall prospect leading up to the draft, being compared to defensive tackle superstar Aaron Donald.
 Williams ended up being the final first-round pick by then general manager Mike Maccagnan, who was fired shortly after the draft.
 Williams struggled in his rookie year with injuries and inconsistent play, but showed promise as a defensive anchor in his 2020 season: he recorded 7.0 sacks and 55 total tackles before being added to the Injured Reserved list in the final weeks of the season.

-In the 2022 NFL Draft, the Jets made three selections in the first round.
+In the 2022 NFL draft, the Jets made three selections in the first round.
 The Jets selected cornerback Sauce Gardner from the University of Cincinnati fourth overall.
 He made the 2022 All-Pro Team as a rookie, the first to do so at his position since Ronnie Lott in 1981.
 The second of their three first round selections was wide receiver Garrett Wilson from Ohio State, who was selected 10th overall.
 The Jets third and final selection in the first round was defensive end Jermaine Johnson II of Florida State University.

 Coaches and staff